Should I Become an Animal Care Specialist?

-Animal care specialists train, groom, exercise and provide care for animals in a variety of settings, including kennels, shelters, stables, animal parks, aquariums, veterinary clinics and zoos.
-Depending on their jobs, they could work with animals as varied as dogs, reptiles, horses, birds, cats, livestock or marine mammals.
-This work can be physically demanding, with sometimes moving or lifting large objects and exercising animals.
-Seeing abused or sick animals, in addition to possibly observing animals being euthanized, can be difficult aspects of this occupation.
-On the other hand, these specialists can help to make animals' lives more enjoyable and healthy.
+Animal care specialists train, groom, exercise, and provide care for animals in a variety of settings, including kennels, shelters, stables, animal parks, aquariums, veterinary clinics, and zoos.
+Depending on their jobs, they work with animals as varied as dogs, reptiles, horses, birds, cats, livestock, or marine mammals.
+This work is physically demanding, with sometimes moving or lifting large objects and exercising animals.
+Seeing abused or sick animals, in addition to observing animals being euthanized, can be difficult aspects of this occupation.
+On the other hand, these specialists help to make animals' lives more enjoyable and healthy.

-This diverse field can require various levels of education that range from on-the-job training to apprenticeships to college degrees.
+This diverse field requires various levels of education ranging from on-the-job training to apprenticeships to college degrees.
 Optional certifications are available.
-The following table contains some of the typical requirements for this profession.

 |Degree Level||Certificate, bachelor's degree|